tarwn/lessthandot-hugo/blogs/content/posts/2014-06-03-availability-groups-setup-and-configuration-from-a-to-z.md

 </h2>

 <p style="margin: 0in 0in 8pt">
-  <span style="color: #000000;font-family: Calibri;font-size: medium">Following this example of setting up a lab to test on with Availability groups, we’ll show how to script this entire solution with PoSh and T-SQL to ensure the setup, configuration and additional databases placed on the group, are not as long-winded of a process.</span>
+  <span style="color: #000000;font-family: Calibri;font-size: medium">Following this example of setting up a lab to test on with Availability groups, we'll show how to script this entire solution with PoSh and T-SQL to ensure the setup, configuration and additional databases placed on the group, are not as long-winded of a process.</span>
 </p>

  [1]: /wp-content/uploads/2014/06/ag1.png